Putin tries to exterminate us as a nation, as Hitler tried to exterminate the Jewish people during World War II

 Judaism was present in our village.
 Around half of its inhabitants were Jews.
 We knew about it, but we didn’t talk much about it.

 After the war, when we got older, the Soviet authorities let us know that many things were not allowed for us Jews.
-We were not allowed to go to university, for example.
-The Jews have always tried to remain faithful to their religion.
-Even when they assimilated, they preserved the Jewish values and the dignity of the Jewish nation.
+For example, we were not allowed to go to university.
+Jews have always tried to remain faithful to their religion.
+Even when they assimilated, they preserved their Jewish values and the dignity of the Jewish nation.

 In 1936, my father became a communist.
 My brother Lazar and I were not circumcised, in contrast to my four brothers who were born before 1936.